 New photos & video: For recipes I made several years ago, I typically can improve the main photos in the article with a new round.
 With some articles, I’m fairly pleased with the main photos, but will focus more on process (step by step) shots.
-I also often will use these to create a video — I find jumprope is a handy way to add a video to the recipe.
+I also often will use these to create a video.
 Any way you can add video to the site is helpful.

 Make sure recipe card is complete: Using a good recipe card tool makes it easy to make sure you have all the info you need to make Google happy.
 I have used Tasty Recipes from WP Tasty for several years, and that has worked well for me.
 When updating a recipe, I make sure I have nutritional information (I use Nutrifox for that) cooking times, etc.